 Let me suggest a couple of restaurants near Fira Gran Via (VMworld):

-- Gran Varela: A restaurant with great food (especially octopus).
+Gran Varela: A restaurant with great food (especially octopus).
 Also, the wines are great!

-- In Gran Via 2 (a shopping center) pretty close to Fira Gran via I can suggest you:
+In Gran Via 2 (a shopping center pretty close to Fira Gran via) I can suggest you:

-- Japanese (Udon)
+A great Japanese (Udon)

-- Italian (La Tagliatella)
+A good Italian (La Tagliatella)

-- Beer and tapas (Cañas y tapa)
+Beers and tapas (Cañas y tapa)

-- Restaurant La Vid: A nice restaurant where you can try local food like the bread with spread tomato, the Spanish omelet, or the ham!
+Restaurant La Vid: A nice restaurant where you can try local food like the bread with spread tomato, the Spanish omelet, or the ham!
 This is also the restaurant that will be hosting the vBreakfast event on Tuesday morning.